 During warm summer months, the emerald ash borer mates and lays eggs between the layers of outer bark and in crevices of the tree.
 The eggs hatch within about two weeks and the larvae begin tunneling through the bark to feed on the phloem, the tissue that conducts nutrients to all parts of the tree.

 Fully grown larvae spend the winter wrapped in a pupation cell, before emerging as adults in spring.
 Younger larvae spend the winter months feeding in galleries within the tree.
 The galleries are one of the most destructive aspects of the emerald ash borer’s impact, and eventually lead to the tree’s death due to lack of ability to circulate nutrients and water.

 The emerald ash borer has been devastating to the nation’s ash tree population.
 In order to protect our trees; we need to be aware of the signs, do regular inspections for infestation and general tree health, and take corrective measures when necessary.
 Certified arborists like those at Stein Tree Service are trained to know the signs, and we are certified to treat emerald ash borer.

 Call Stein Tree Service for Emerald Ash Borer Treatment in Delaware and Pennsylvania

 The treatment of emerald ash borer is regulated and companies must be certified to perform the treatment.
 Stein Tree Service is licensed for inspecting for emerald ash borer and providing appropriate treatment in Delaware and Pennsylvania.
+We are also certified to work in areas that are under spotted lanternfly quarantine.
 Our professional tree care specialists are passionate about helping trees thrive.
 Contact us today for information about our tree care services or to schedule a free consultation.